open-compensation-token-license/license-token-website/wikisrc/open-source-developer-grants-and-stipends.md

 1. **Mozilla Open Source Support (MOSS)**: This initiative by Mozilla offers financial grants to promising open source projects that align with Mozilla’s mission of keeping the internet open and accessible.
 MOSS has supported a diverse range of projects from web security to digital accessibility.

 2. **GitHub Sponsors**: A platform that allows users to financially support their favorite developers and projects directly.
 By providing a direct line of funding from users to creators, GitHub Sponsors helps reduce the dependency on advertisements or traditional fundraising.
+Learn more about [open source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).

 3. **Google Summer of Code (GSoC)**: An annual program that offers stipends to students for working on open source over the summer.
 GSoC takes a two-pronged approach by supporting both open source projects and nurturing the next generation of developers.
+Explore more about [open source developer stipends](https://www.license-token.com/wiki/open-source-developer-stipends).

 4. **Open Collective**: This platform allows open source projects to raise funds from individuals and organizations transparently.
 Open Collective operates by fostering financial accountability and community engagement, making it a vital tool for project sustainability.
 Learn more about [open source project financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency).